tahaghafuri/vxkex/README.md

 # Development

-Please report problems in order to speed up the development process and any pull request is accepted.
+Please report issues to speed up the development process and any pull requests are welcome.
+To make a pull request, first create a conversation to be given access to the private repository.

 # VxKex - Run Modern Windows Apps on Windows 7